assanti/django-CRUD-PostgreSQL/README.md

 # django-CRUD-PostgreSQL
-Django project with basic CRUD operations to manage employees with PostgreSQL
+Django project with basic CRUD operations to manage employees in PostgreSQL Database